MariahCasciola/We-Love-Movies/README.md

     GET /movies?is_showing=true
     ```

 + Lists one movie.
-If a movie does not exist, a user should recieve an error message saying the movie cannot be found with a response of a `404`.
+If a movie does not exist, a user should receive an error message saying the movie cannot be found with a response of `404`.

     ```text
     GET /movies/:movieId